sharon088/Nodejs-mongo-helm/README.md

 ### Objective

-We deployed the application and MongoDB database to a Kubernetes cluster using a Helm chart to simplify management and customization.
+I deployed the application and MongoDB database to a Kubernetes cluster using a Helm chart to simplify management and customization.

 ### Steps to Deploy the Application and MongoDB using Helm